awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.1144.md

 With version 1\.14\.4 of Aurora, we are using a cluster\-patching model where all nodes in an Aurora DB cluster are patched at the same time\.
 We support zero\-downtime patching, which works on a best\-effort basis to preserve client connections through the patching process\.
 For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

-If you have any questions or concerns, AWS Support is available on the community forums and through AWS Premium Support at [http://aws\.amazon\.com/support](http://aws.amazon.com/support)\.
+If you have any questions or concerns, AWS Support is available on the community forums and through [AWS Premium Support](http://aws.amazon.com/support)\.
 For more information, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 ## Zero\-downtime patching<a name="AuroraMySQL.Updates.1144.ZDP"></a>